lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/index.md

 **Spirituality and Buddhism**.
 I have spent time living in Buddhist communities and organised retreats with the Triratna Buddhist community on meditation and ecology.
 In 2024, I was involved in setting up a "Transforming Self and World" group at the London Buddhist Centre which involves regular public events to discuss the applicability of Buddhist teachings to current social and political issues.

 **Digital technologies**.
 I am interested in the processes through which discourses of optimisation, efficiency, and productivity are culturally mobilised to justify harmful and high-risk technological developments.
 I have recently written about the dangers of transitioning to a digital cashless economy for the LSE student newspaper, [forthcoming Jan 2026].
-In addition, I am interested in the development of artificial emotional intelligence and inspired by the work of Hirofumi Katsuno and Daniel White who explore human-robot relations from an affective perspective.

 **Alternative, non-institutional learning**.
 I am passionate about accessible, participatory, and non-hierarchical forms of education.
 I engage with this interest through working at Kairos Counter-Club and as a member of the organising committee for AntiUniversity.